Signposts

 One weekend a group of us went to his family’s small cabin in northwest

 Connecticut for a weekend of hiking and partying.
-It was a crisp fall
+The fall weekend was crisp

-weekend and the days seemed cut from a diamond.
-We spent the afternoons
+and the days seemed cut from a diamond.
+We spent the afternoons walking on

-walking on the Appalachian Trail, in the evenings, we barbequed and prepared
+the Appalachian Trail, in the evenings, we barbequed and prepared dinner,

-dinner, and the nights were given over to talking and partying.
-The fire in
+and the nights were given over to talking and partying.
+The fire in the

 stories over a glass of wine or brandy.
 If you were tired, you pulled out